 - There aren’t any set standards for high-resolution or high-quality audio.

 - However, high-resolution audio typically features a higher sampling frequency/sample rate.
 That covers the number of times a sample of a signal occurs during one second.
 44.1 kHz is considered to be the best sampling rate.
 Also, you should set up your Bit Depth to 24-bit for the best results.
 Anyway, you will not hear very significant differences between 24bit and 16bit, but generally, 24-bit is a slightly better choice.
-Check this post if you want to know the real difference between 16-bit and 24-bit.

 - The more samples, the better the output and the better the audio quality.